-We’d like to answer briefly but definitively the question of whether green diets are better than red ones, and also explain which forms of modern eating are likely best overall and why.
-To do this, we’ll first define our terms and then consider the overall health implications of four potential daily diets on the “red-green” continuum.
+We would like to briefly but carefully answer the question of whether green diets are personally better for us than red ones, and also explain which overall forms of modern eating are likely best and why.
+To do this, we will first define our terms and then consider the overall health implications of four example daily diets on a “red-green-beige” continuum.
+Importantly, we won’t consider the ecological impacts or environmental health of different diets here, but you can explore this topic via a companion Natural Truth post, Vegetarian Ecology.

 HumanaNatura’s OurPlate Model In Practice

-Green eating includes not just vegetarian and vegan diets, but also other vegetable and fruit-rich forms of eating – such as the Mediterranean diet and HumanaNatura’s OurPlate healthy natural eating model.
+Importantly, green diets include not only vegetarian and 100% plant-based vegan diets, but also other vegetable and plant-rich forms of eating – for example, such as the so-called Mediterranean Diet and HumanaNatura’s green but omnivorous OurPlate healthy eating model.

 The Scientific Evidence

-As we consider the question of optimal modern nutrition, focusing on red versus green eating, it hardly can be a surprise that HumanaNatura concludes that green diets are generally healthier than red (and beige) ones.
+As we consider optimal modern nutrition, and the particular question of red versus green eating, it hardly can be a surprise that HumanaNatura concludes that highly green diets are generally healthier than predominantly red (and beige) ones.

-Importantly, however, while research into vegetarian diets supports the larger proposal that green eating is better, we would point out that the overall scientific case for 100% vegetarian eating is less strong than for plant-dominated diets more generally, as succinctly summarized here.
+Importantly, however, while research into vegetarian and plant-based diets supports the larger proposal that significantly green eating is better than predominantly red eating , we would point out that the overall scientific case for 100% plant-based or vegan diets is much less strong than for diets that are simply or generally plant-dominated, as is succinctly summarized here.

 Four Model Diets To Shed Light

-To get at these important questions in a clear and accessible way, we’d like to discuss four model diets and use them to introduce several essential ideas related to optimal modern eating: 1) why excessive red eating is harmful, 2) why exclusively green diets are not natural and may not be optimal for us nutritionally, 3) what the ideal mix of green and red foods likely is, and 4) why highly processed beige foods of all kinds have little or no place in a health conscious modern diet.
+To get at these important questions in a clear and accessible way, we would like to discuss four example diets and use them to explore and build upon the essential ideas related to optimal modern eating we have introduced.
+These ideas include: 1) why excessive red eating can be harmful, 2) why beige foods of all kinds are less desirable, especially when highly refined or processed 3) why either exclusively green or mixed green-beige diets are neither natural nor optimal for us nutritionally, and 4) what the ideal mix of green and red foods likely is within a health conscious modern diet.

-#1: Meatatarian – let’s start with the extreme case of a high-meat diet.
-What we will call meatatarian eating is red-rich and high in animal foods, even approaching 100% of total calories Any non-meat foods included in this general way of eating can range from ultra-beige industrial foods to agricultural-age grains and starches to natural vegetables and fruits.
-In all cases, this basic diet and its variants is simply not consistent with our best health science (even including diets counterbalancing high meat intake exclusively with natural raw veggies and fruits – what we might call a “red paleo” diet).
-It produces an eating pattern with too much protein and animal fat, too little dietary fiber, too little natural carbohydrates and micro-nutrients and potentially too many unnatural carbohydrates and lectins than is desirable.
-Key risks include cardiovascular disease and intestinal cancers.
-Our parents, earlier civilizations, and even some of our natural ancestors may have eaten in this general way, but our best science says it is less healthy.
+#1: Meatarian – let’s start with the extreme case of a high-meat diet.
+What we will call meatarian eating is red-rich and high in animal foods, perhaps even approaching 100% of total calories Any non-meat foods included in this general way of eating of course can range from ultra-beige processed foods to agricultural-age grains and legumes to natural vegetables and fruits.
+In all cases, and as outlined before, this basic diet and its variants is simply not consistent with our best health science (even including diets counterbalancing high meat intake exclusively with natural raw veggies and fruits – what we might call a “red-paleo” diet).
+In practice – while affording high amounts of essential fatty acids, minerals, and fat-soluble and other vitamins – it produces a diet with too much protein and animal fat, too little dietary fiber, and inadequate natural phyto-nutrients.
+And depending on the amount and degree of processedness of any accompanying beige-eating, this diet will potentially contain too many unnatural sugars and refined carbohydrates than is desirable as well.
+Overall, key risks in meatarian eating include cardiovascular disease and intestinal cancers.
+While our parents in the developed world, the wealthy of earlier civilizations, and even some of our natural ancestors may have eaten in this general way, our best science says it is less healthy.

-#2: Carbotarian – for comparison, we’d next like to introduce the idea of a carbotarian diet, one lower in meat and less red than in the first example diet, but using increased and/or unnatural carbohydrate or fat consumption to make up for the more limited calorie intake from animal foods – and thus a diet that is more beige than green in content.
-In this way of eating, large quantities of grains, cereals, legumes, starches, and/or other carbohydrate-rich industrial foods are typically consumed.
-Fat intake can range from far less to modestly lower than in a meatatarian diet, depending on how the added carbohydrate-rich foods are prepared or produced.
-The amount of fruit and vegetable consumption can vary as well, though is generally lower than is desirable.
-Overall, this is the classic modern eating pattern of junk-foodism, rich in so-called “empty” calories or non-whole and unnatural foods.
-While protein intake may be adequate and is less likely to be excessive, overall this approach produces an unnatural diet high in refined carbohydrates and lectins and likely low in dietary fiber.
-It is also a diet frequently marked by food cravings and/or feelings of lethargy, leading to increased eating, as dominating carbohydrate foods are quickly metabolized and fail to produce natural satiety after meals or snacks.
-Key risks include chronic metabolic imbalance, chronic tissue inflammation destruction of bacteria essential to our natural physiology, diabetes, and elevated rates of some cancers.
+#2: Carbotarian – for comparison, we’d next like to introduce the idea of a carbotarian diet, one low in meat and therefore much less red than in the first example diet, but using greatly increased and perhaps highly unnatural carbohydrate consumption to make up for the more limited calorie intake from animal foods – and thus a diet that may be more beige than green in content.
+In this way of eating, large quantities at least of natural (green) fruits and starches are added, and then perhaps less natural and desirable (beige) sugars, grains, cereals, legumes, beans, and foods processed from them.
+Fat intake will be substantially lower than in a meatarian diet, as typically will be protein consumption.
+The amount of raw-edible vegetable consumption may vary as well, though it often may be lower than is desirable.
+Overall, this eating pattern will often take the form of modern junk and fast food eating, with diets that are often rich in so-called “empty” calories or non-whole and unnatural foods, though it can have important expressions in some vegetarian and many vegan diets as well.
+While protein intake may be adequate and is less likely to be excessive, this approach to modern eating often may produce a diet unnaturally high in refined carbohydrates and at risk of being excessively low in dietary fiber.
+It is also a diet that may be marked by food cravings and/or feelings of lethargy, leading to increased eating – as dominating carbohydrate foods are quickly metabolized, spike and then reduce blood sugars, and thereby fail to produce stable natural satiety after meals.
+Key risks include chronic metabolic and hormonal imbalance, chronic tissue inflammation, destruction of bacteria essential to our natural physiology, insulin resistance, diabetes, and elevated rates of some cancers.

-#3: Vegetarian – diets without animal foods or that include only animal-sustaining foods (principally dairy and eggs) represent the two basic forms of vegetarian eating.
-Like carbotarian diets, vegetarian diets can vary considerably in content, but in all cases should be viewed as at least partly unnatural – in the sense that they do not reflect the way that naturally omnivorous humans ate in wild nature.
-Depending on how protein is obtained, vegetarian diets can be high in fatty eggs and dairy products or alternatively in sugary grains and beans.
-At the same time, included amounts of carbohydrate and fat-rich industrial foods and natural fruits and vegetables can vary widely, as can the mix of refined and whole grains.
+#3: Vegetarian – diets without any animal foods or that include only animal-sustaining foods (eggs and dairy) represent the two basic forms of vegetarian eating.
+Like carbotarian diets, vegetarian diets can vary considerably in content, but in all cases should be viewed as at least partly unnatural – in the sense that they do not reflect the way that naturally omnivorous humans once ate in wild nature.
+Depending on how protein is obtained, vegetarian diets can be high in nutrient-rich eggs and dairy products, or alternatively in less nutritious grains and beans.
+Similarly, typical amounts of processed foods and whole fruits and vegetables can vary widely, as can the mix of refined and whole grains.
 For this reason and as highlighted in the research summary here, the quality of vegetarian diets can range from poor to very good.
-In general, vegetarian diets emphasizing whole grains, legumes, a high intake of raw vegetables and fruits, and some but not excessive eggs and dairy will produce good health outcomes – by enabling diets with adequate protein that are low in fat, high in fiber, and high in natural carbohydrates, vitamins, and minerals.
-Importantly, vegan diets with no animal foods will be deficient in vitamin B12 (necessitating supplementation) and may produce a diet with insufficient protein levels (as opposed to protein diversity).
-And almost always, vegetarian and vegan diets will have undesirably high carbohydrate levels and include significant amounts of unnatural carbohydrates (those not from fruits and raw roots), potentially leading to metabolic patterns similar to those found with carbotarian diets.
-Still, owing to the high fiber, low-fat, and low refined carbohydrate nature of most vegetarian diets, they will produce health outcomes superior to the first two model diets for many people.
+In general, vegetarian diets emphasizing a high intake of raw vegetables and fruits, significant eggs and dairy, and moderate and only whole grains and legumes will generally produce good health outcomes – by enabling diets with adequate protein and fat that are high in fiber, natural carbohydrates, vitamins, and minerals.
+Importantly, vegan diets with no animal foods will be deficient in a number of vital nutrients (necessitating supplementation) and may produce a diet with insufficient protein levels as well.
+And almost always, vegan diets will have high carbohydrate levels and include significant amounts of unnatural carbohydrates (those not from fruits and roots), potentially leading to metabolic patterns similar to those found with carbotarian diets.
+Still, owing to the high fiber, adequate fat and protein, and often low refined-carbohydrate nature of many vegetarian diets, (non-vegan) vegetarian eating often will produce health outcomes superior to the first two example diets.

-#4: Humanitarian – the last model eating pattern we would like to discuss is a natural or ancestral human diet, and one that has been intentionally greened to optimize its health effects.
-We will call this diet a humanitarian diet, a term intended to underscore its natural foundations in pre-agricultural human life (and its strong alignment with HumanaNatura’s Natural Eating recommendations).
-As suggested already, this diet is plant-rich, but not plant-exclusive, and is represented both substantively and graphically by HumanaNatura’s OurPlate natural eating model.
-It is similar to a Mediterranean diet, except that grains and legumes are not used (for both personal and ecological health reasons, and in keeping with the humanitarian diet’s naturalized or pre-agricultural orientation).
-This approach, which might be characterized as “green-paleo” eating, includes the goal of at least 50% of food volume in the form of raw vegetables, adequate but not excessive lean animal and fish protein foods to meet DRI levels, inclusion of tree nuts, and fruit consumption to meet our remaining caloric needs.
-In practice, this and similar humanitarian diet produces near ideal nutrition and health conditions, with adequate protein, lowered saturated fats and limited unnatural carbohydrates, high fiber, and all needed vitamins and minerals.
-And, owing to its greatly simplified “three food-group” approach (vegetables, proteins, and fruits) it is also generally subject to much less variation than in the preceding model diets.
+#4: Humanitarian – the last example eating pattern we will discuss is a relatively natural human diet, or one modeled on our ancestral (green-red) eating patterns in nature, but also one that has been intentionally and additionally greened to optimize its health effects.
+We will call this diet a humanitarian diet, a term intended to underscore its natural foundations in pre-agricultural human life (and more than coincidentally, its strong alignment with HumanaNatura’s Natural Eating recommendations).
+As suggested already, this diet is plant-rich, but not plant-exclusive, and is represented substantively and graphically by HumanaNatura’s OurPlate natural eating model.
+Notably, this overall form of eating is similar to a Mediterranean Diet, except that grains and legumes are not used (for both personal and ecological health reasons, and in keeping with the humanitarian diet’s natural or pre-agricultural orientation).
+This green-red approach, which also might be characterized as “green-paleo” eating, includes the goal of at least 50% of food volume in the form of raw-edible vegetables, adequate but not excessive fish and land animal protein foods to meet DRI levels, inclusion of tree nuts and other vegetable fats, some amount of cooked starches, and adequate sweet fruit consumption to meet our remaining caloric needs.
+In practice, this general pattern of eating avoids many or all of the above dietary shortcomings, and thereby produces near ideal nutrition and health conditions – with adequate protein, moderated saturated fats and limited unnatural carbohydrates, high fiber, adequate essential fatty acids, and all needed vitamins and minerals.

 Our Natural Truth Rating

-Given our discussion, HumanaNatura rates the proposal that plant-dominated green diets are superior to meat or industrial food dominated red and beige diets a 10/10 (Almost Certainly True) in our Natural Truth rating system.
+Given our discussion, HumanaNatura rates the proposal that plant-dominated green diets are superior to meat or red diets, and also carbohydrate-rich or beige diets, a 8/10 (Strong Evidence) in our Natural Truth rating system.

 You can click the following link to learn more about our Natural Truth health information campaign and evidence-based 1-10 rating system.
 And we always welcome your comments and input on this or any other HumanaNatura Natural Truth review.